 Patterns and Shapes.
-Anna’s picks here are The Greedy Triangle and Pattern Fish (and other books by Trudy Harris).
+Smarty’s picks here are The Greedy Triangle and Pattern Fish (and other books by Trudy Harris).
 I have to give honorary mention to Three Pigs, One Wolf, Seven Magic Shapes.
-I thought that the book was brilliant, but Anna didn’t care much for the story, she found it “too scary”.
+I thought that the book was brilliant, but Smarty didn’t care much for the story, she found it “too scary”.

 Love of Math.
 We both absolutely loved Missing Math book by Loreen Leedy.
 I seriously think that it should be a required reading in kindergarten to show children how important math is.
 We read a couple of other books by the same author, but they are geared towards a somewhat older audience.

 Come and share your math adventures with Math Links hosted by A Joyful Learner.
 And I would like to know: What are your favorite math books?